wmde/Diff/README.md

 Implementations provided by Diff:

-* NativeArrayComparer: Adapter for PHPs native array_diff method.
+* `NativeArrayComparer`: Adapter for PHPs native array_diff method.
-* StrategicArrayComparer: Computes the difference between two arrays by comparing elements with a ValueComparer.
+* `StrategicArrayComparer`: Computes the difference between two arrays by comparing elements with a `ValueComparer`.
-* StrictArrayComparer: Does strict comparison of values and holds quantity into account.
+* `StrictArrayComparer`: Does strict comparison of values and holds quantity into account.
-* OrderedArrayComparer: Since 0.9.
-Computes the difference between two ordered arrays by comparing elements with a ValueComparer.
+* `OrderedArrayComparer`: Since 0.9.
+Computes the difference between two ordered arrays by comparing elements with a `ValueComparer`.

-All classes part of the ArrayComparer component can be found in <code>includes/ArrayComparer</code>
+All classes part of the ArrayComparer component can be found in [src/ArrayComparer]

 ## Examples